1) Denial

 Conclusion

-The Post-Breakup Blues: While you may be feeling relief that you’re no longer in a stressful relationship, it’s important not to ignore your feelings.
+The Post-Breakup Blues: While you may feel relief that you’re no longer in a stressful relationship, it’s essential not to ignore your feelings.
 When you break up with someone, or when someone breaks up with you, it can feel like part of your identity has been lost.

-You are likely grieving over both your relationship and what it represented.
-Just know that you can move forward from here.
-Maybe just not with that person.
+You are likely grieving over both your relationship and what it meant to you.
+Just know that you can move forward from here, maybe just not with that person.